 2. The Bahamas

-The highlight of the local holiday celebrations is the annual Junkanoo Festival, a parade of costumes and music, bringing locals and tourists out to the streets, to enjoy the Carnival atmosphere of the Caribbean’s sounds and colors.
-Taking place on December 26 and on New Year’s Day, The Junkanoo has grown into such an elaborate festival, rivaling Rio’s Carnivalor New Orleans’ Mardi Gras.
+The highlight of the local holiday celebrations is the annual Junkanoo Festival, a parade of costumes and music, bringing locals and tourists out to the streets to enjoy the Carnival atmosphere of the Caribbean’s sounds and colours.
+Taking place on December 26th and on New Year’s Day, the Junkanoo has grown into such an elaborate festival, rivalling Rio’s Carnivalor and New Orleans’ Mardi Gras.
 You really don’t want to miss it.

 3. Orlando Florida

-Epcot Center offers an International Cuisine Festival (Nov.18 to Dec.
-30th), which features numerous holiday kitchens serving seasonal sweets.
-You can also enjoy the Candlelight Processional, the IllumiNations: A festivity of lights and fireworks with live music performances, taking place every night.
+Epcot centre offers an International Cuisine Festival (November 18th to December 30th), which features numerous holiday kitchens serving seasonal sweets.
+You can also enjoy the Candlelight Processional and the IllumiNations: A festivity of lights and fireworks with live music performances taking place every night.

-A Christmas spent on the beach doesn’t necessarily mean a holiday with no christmas spirit.
-Spending Christmas on this Spanish island will have you enjoying both, and to the full!
-Christmas in Tenerife is all about the (s)parks: from the famous Loro Parque, a must-see adventure park in the Canaries; to the Siam Park which was rated world’s No. 1 for the fifth year in a row; a beautiful natural monkey park, to the famous Parque García Sanabria, a public urban park in the heart of Santa Cruz de Tenerife and numerus beautiful Playas.
+A Christmas spent on the beach doesn’t necessarily mean a holiday with no Christmas spirit.
+Spending Christmas on this Spanish island will have you enjoying both- and to the full!
+Christmas in Tenerife is all about the (s)parks: from the famous Loro Parque, a must-see adventure park in the Canaries; to the Siam Park which was rated world’s No. 1 for the fifth year in a row; a beautiful natural monkey park, to the famous Parque García Sanabria, a public urban park in the heart of Santa Cruz de Tenerife and numerous beautiful Playas.

 Most towns in Tenerife put up holiday lights during Christmas and New Year.
 We recommend a visit to the bigger towns and cities for a more mind blowing light display.